sseefried/docker-build-ghc-android/README.md

 GHC 7.8.3 cross compiler targeting the ARM architecture.
 Big thanks go out *neuroctye* for the original build script and *joeyh* for additional changes.

+You will see some errors in the standard output, some that even look like they might be fatal.
+Stay strong and wait.
+It will build to the end.
+If it doesn't please contact me.

 # Installation

     $ docker build .